 Figure 1: Performance measures for negative example prediction on the human genome, in each of the three branches of GO.
 The Rocchio, NETL, and SNOB algorithms show consistently strong performance, with SNOB achieving the lowest error rate in each branch.
 The “Sibling” and “All non-positive as negative” heuristics have also been omitted, as their poor performance dramatically skewed the scale of the images (see figure S3 for results including the sibling method).

 While not performing as well as SNOB, our previously published ALBNeg algorithm still achieves comparable or better performance than the AGPS algorithm.
 This comes as somewhat of a surprise, as AGPS has the benefit of access to a wealth of biological data beyond the GO information utilized by our algorithms, and much of that data post-dates the training GO annotations, providing unfair bias due to the correlation of many data types with GO annotations.
 However, with that additional data comes additional noise, and we recognize that the AGPS algorithm might be able to improve upon its performance with parameter tuning and feature selection among the data inputs.

-To further validate the algorithms we also focused on one particular molecular function term: GO:0003723 RNA Binding, presented in Figure 2.
+The results presented in Figure 1 represent the average of a large number of individual evaluations, each with an error rate whose magnitude can vary largely depending upon the specificity of the term.
+We encourage the reader to examine Figure S1, which presents the same results but broken down by specificity, reducing the information lost by averaging.
+These results agree with those in Figure 1.
+To further substantiate our evaluation, we focused on one particular molecular function term: GO:0003723 RNA Binding, presented in Figure 2.
 We augmented the temporal holdout validation data with additional annotation not yet present in GO, but which have been experimentally verified in [14] via a large-scale genomics experiment designed to detect mRNA binding proteins genome-wide.
 These additional annotations significantly increase the number of potential false negative examples, allowing for greater discrimination between algorithms.
 Continuing in the same patterns as the entire human genome evaluation, the NETL, SNOB, and Rocchio algorithms perform similarly, and significantly better than the random baseline, with SNOB edging out the other two algorithms for larger numbers of negative predictions.
 Both NETL and Rocchio, however, maintain a zero false negative rate for a larger number of predicted negative examples than SNOB.
 AGPS and ALBNeg do well, but only provide a small number of negative examples, and both predict one false negative while NETL and Rocchio achieve zero errors at the same number of negative examples.
 The “1-DNF” algorithm performs very poorly on this category.